nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 ### Kyoto

-#### Arashiyama Bamboo Forest
+#### Arashiyama Bamboo Grove

 Watching sunlight play softly off the leaves falling amidst towering bamboo is truly surreal.
-There is a subtle magic and enchantment which pervades Arashiyama, which must be experienced.
+There is a subtle magic and enchantment that pervades Arashiyama and must be experienced.
 Again, get here early before the throngs of people arrive.

-#### Fushimi Inari-taisha Shrine
+#### Fushimi Inari Shrine

 Luckily this experience requires a bit of physical exertion, so those of feeble resolve quickly turn back, leaving the hallowed path to the summit unsullied.